maxiguillermo1/Solar-System/README.md

 This project provides an OpenGL-based 3D animation of the Solar System.
 The animation includes rotating planets and a variety of celestial features.
 It uses the Python programming language, along with several libraries to achieve its goals.

 # OpenGL and PIL code
-# The code is long and spans many lines, providing functionality for drawing a solar system simulation.
+# Functionality for drawing a solar system simulation.
 # Includes code for drawing the sun, mercury, venus, earth, mars, jupiter, saturn, and uranus.
 # Uses texture mapping for each planet and stars.
 # Allows toggling of lighting with the 'l' key.